codeface-io/SwiftObserver/readme.md

     textMessenger.send("some message")
     ~~~

-* An observer can also observe one specific message sent by some messenger:
+* An `Observer` can also observe one specific message sent by some messenger:

     ~~~swift
     observer.observe("event name", from textMessenger)